NorthernDIY/eng-puzzles/README.md

 ## ECE4600 G15 2021/2022 Capstone Project Code & Design Files
 **As prepared by: Rowen Guncheon, Nicolas Hince, David Stewart, Lin Zhan on March 18/2022**

+**For details of the software requirements for a particular portion of the project, please see the README.md file in the associated folder.**

 # Summary of Hardware directory contents:
 - Hardware/MazeUnit:  STL files for 3D printing a completed maze unit (with ESP32 Sidecar)
 - Hardware/PCB/ESP32_Subsystem: PCB design files for the ESP32 Subsystem board that sits in the sidecar adjacent to the maze unit.